trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     :widths: 30, 50, 20
     :header-rows: 1

-    * - Property Name
+    * - Property name
       - Description
       - Default
     * - ``hive.orc.time-zone``
-      - Sets the default time zone for legacy ORC files that did not declare a time zone.
+      - The default time zone for legacy ORC files that did not declare a time zone.
       - JVM default
     * - ``hive.orc.use-column-names``
       - Access ORC columns by name.
 By default, columns in ORC files are